MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-ivmrdeinterlacecontrol-getnumberofdeinterlacemodes.md

 ### -param lpVideoDescription [in]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-vmrvideodesc">VMRVideoDesc</a> structure that describes the video.
+Pointer to a [VMRVideoDesc](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-vmrvideodesc) structure that describes the video.

 ### -param lpdwNumDeinterlaceModes [in, out]